Joseph S. Bartley: Political legacy

 Savage subsequently abandoned his plans of running for a second term as governor; several historians have attributed this decision to the backlash he experienced as a result of paroling and pardoning Bartley.
 Contemporary media noted speculation that Savage had expected Bartley to return the missing funds in time for Savage to receive his party's nomination the following June.
 In 1903, when Senator Charles H. Dietrich was arrested on charges of having accepted bribes, he claimed that this was retaliation for his refusal, during his own term as governor of Nebraska, to pardon Bartley.

 During Gilbert Hitchcock's 1910 campaign for US Senate, Edgar Howard published an open letter on the front page of the Omaha Daily Bee accusing Hitchcock of having "borrowed large sums of money from Joseph S. Bartley during the time when Mr. Bartley was treasurer of the state of Nebraska, which money has never been returned to the state treasury nor to the pocket of Joseph Bartley".
 Later that month, Bartley offered to return to Nebraska and testify against Hitchcock before a legislative committee; this offer was declined.
-Hitchcock subsequently stated that he had only borrowed money from Bartley when Bartley was a banker, "four years before he became a defaulter", and that the money had been repaid; he further claimed that the photographs of an alleged correspondence between Hitchcock and Bartley, were forgeries.
+Hitchcock subsequently stated that he had only borrowed money from Bartley when Bartley was a banker, "four years before he became a defaulter", and that the money had been repaid; he further claimed that the photographs of an alleged correspondence between himself and Bartley were forgeries.